Rutuja1423/SMS_Spam_Classification_ML_DL/README.md

-# SMS Spam Classification using Machine Learning & Deep Learning
+# SMS Spam Classification using Machine Learning and Deep Learning

 ## Project Overview

-This project focuses on building a text classification model to detect whether an SMS message is Spam or Ham (Not Spam).
+This project focuses on developing a text classification model to automatically detect whether an SMS message is **Spam** or **Ham (Not Spam)**.

-Both Machine Learning and Deep Learning models were implemented and compared to evaluate performance.
+Both **Machine Learning algorithms** and a **Deep Learning model** were implemented and compared to evaluate their performance in spam detection.

+The project demonstrates how **Natural Language Processing (NLP)** techniques can be applied to transform unstructured text into numerical features for predictive modeling.

 ---

 ## Objectives

-- Perform text preprocessing and cleaning
+* Perform text preprocessing and cleaning
-- Convert text into numerical format using NLP techniques
+* Convert text into numerical format using NLP techniques
-- Train classification models
+* Train multiple classification models
-- Compare ML and DL performance
-- Evaluate model using accuracy and confusion matrix
+* Implement a Deep Learning model
+* Compare the performance of Machine Learning and Deep Learning approaches

 ---

-## Dataset Information
+## Dataset

-- SMS dataset containing labeled messages (Spam / Ham)
+The dataset contains labeled SMS messages classified into two categories:

-- Text based classification problem
-- Binary classification task
+* **Spam** – Unwanted promotional or fraudulent messages
+* **Ham** – Legitimate SMS messages

+This is a **binary text classification problem** where the goal is to correctly classify each message based on its content.

 ---

-## Technologies Used
+## Tools and Technologies

+The following tools and libraries were used in this project:

-- Python
+* Python
+* Pandas
-- Pandas & NumPy
+* NumPy
-- Scikit-learn
+* Scikit-learn
-- TensorFlow / Keras
+* TensorFlow / Keras
-- NLP (Tokenization, TF-IDF / Embedding)
+* Natural Language Processing (NLP)

 ---

-## Machine Learning Models Used
+## Machine Learning Models

+The following Machine Learning algorithms were implemented:

-- Naive Bayes
+* Naive Bayes
-- Logistic Regression
+* Logistic Regression
-- Support Vector Machine
+* Support Vector Machine (SVM)

+These models were trained using **TF-IDF vectorized text features**.

+---

 ## Deep Learning Model

-- LSTM (Long Short Term Memory Network)
+A **Long Short-Term Memory (LSTM)** neural network was implemented to capture sequential patterns and contextual relationships in text data.

 ---

+## Methodology

+The project follows these main steps:

+1. **Text Preprocessing**

+   * Removing punctuation and stopwords
+   * Converting text to lowercase
+   * Cleaning and normalizing messages

+2. **Text Representation**

+   * Tokenization
+   * TF-IDF vectorization or word embeddings

+3. **Model Training**

+   * Training Machine Learning models
+   * Training the LSTM model

+4. **Model Evaluation**

+   * Accuracy
+   * Confusion Matrix
-## Model Performance
+   * Model comparison

-- Achieved accuracy of approximately 98% (mention your exact accuracy)
-- Deep Learning model showed improved generalization

 ---

-## Key Steps Performed
+## Results

-1. Text cleaning (removing stopwords, punctuation)
-2. Tokenization
-3. Vectorization (TF-IDF / Embedding)
-4. Model training
-5. Evaluation using accuracy & confusion matrix
+The models achieved **high classification accuracy (approximately 98%)**, demonstrating the effectiveness of NLP techniques in spam detection.

+The Deep Learning model showed strong ability to capture contextual information from text.

 ---

 ## Conclusion

-This project demonstrates my understanding of:
+This project demonstrates practical skills in:

-- Natural Language Processing
+* Natural Language Processing (NLP)
-- Machine Learning algorithms
+* Machine Learning for text classification
-- Deep Learning architecture (LSTM)
+* Deep Learning using LSTM networks
-- Model comparison and evaluation
+* Model evaluation and comparison

-It strengthened my ability to build real world classification models.
+It highlights how both Machine Learning and Deep Learning approaches can be applied to solve real-world spam detection problems.